capt-marwil/Udacity-Project-Swiss-Tournament/README.md

 make sure you can access the database an everything works just fine

 ##Additional Features##
-* Added support for an odd number of playsers
+* Added support for an odd number of players
+* Added def countPlayers()
 * Added a unit test in tournament_test.py "testReportMatchesOddNumberOfPlayers()" to make sure